-Like we mentioned above, bolting a light bar directly to your roof with the included brackets is a very bad idea.
-Not only will it look really ugly but it will also put massive dents in your roof over time.
-Plus if you ever remove the light bar for any reason you’ll have two large holes in your roof where water can get it.
+Like we mentioned above, bolting a light bar directly to your roof with the included brackets is a terrible idea.
+Not only will it look ugly but it will also put massive dents in your roof.
+Plus, if you ever remove the light bar for any reason you’ll have two large holes in your roof where water can get it.

-These brackets from Rough Country are pretty cheap and are designed to bolt to your factory roof rack.
+These brackets from Rough Country are cheap and bolt to your factory roof rack.
 This will save you from roof dents and drilling holes directly on your roof.
-Plus installing these brackets will actually be way easier.
+Plus installing these brackets will be way easier.
 The brackets are made of steel and covered with a black powder coat finish so you won’t have to worry about them bending or breaking.

 Xprite 50” Straight Brackets

 If you end up going with the 50” Auxbeam light bar we recommended above then you’ll need these brackets.
 They perform the same job as the brackets listed above but they are specifically designed for a 50” straight LED light bar.

 Best Bumper Mounted LED Light Bar for Toyota Tacoma